 DISADVANTAGE – Although ductless units can be an excellent option for many situations, the installation can be trickier than simply replacing a furnace, for example.
 This is because a suitable location for the outdoor unit must be found, which may be somewhere hard to reach like on the roof.
 The placement of the indoor units can also be a challenge, and they can only be so far from the outdoor unit.

 ADVANTAGE – Mini-split systems may be more efficient and cost-effective than other solutions, especially if you’re upgrading from an older system.
-Replacing an ageing central air conditioner or several window units may provide some savings on your utility bills.
+Replacing an ageing central air conditioner or several window units will probably provide some savings on your utility bills.

 DISADVANTAGE – However, be cautious of electricity rates, and usage, especially if you are considering a ductless system for heating.
 Because ductless systems run entirely on electricity, this can become very costly in cold winter months.